Khushil-6/FileProcessor/README.md

 ## Configuration

 The configuration for the application can be customized by editing the `config.py` file.
 Make sure to set the appropriate S3 bucket name and other configurations in this file.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Khushil-6/FileProcessor/blob/main/LICENSE) file for details.